Solid modeling: Solid representation schemes

 Based on assumed mathematical properties, any scheme of representing solids is a method for capturing information about the class of semi-analytic subsets of Euclidean space.
 This means all representations are different ways of organizing the same geometric and topological data in the form of a data structure.
 All representation schemes are organized in terms of a finite number of operations on a set of primitives.
 Therefore, the modeling space of any particular representation is finite, and any single representation scheme may not completely suffice to represent all types of solids.
-For example, solids defined via combinations of regularized boolean operations cannot necessarily be represented as the sweep of a primitive moving according to a space trajectory, except in very simple cases.
+For example, solids defined via combinations of regularized Boolean operations cannot necessarily be represented as the sweep of a primitive moving according to a space trajectory, except in very simple cases.
 This forces modern geometric modeling systems to maintain several representation schemes of solids and also facilitate efficient conversion between representation schemes.

-Below is a list of common techniques used to create or represent solid models.
+Below is a list of techniques used to create or represent solid models.
 Modern modeling software may use a combination of these schemes to represent a solid.